doublegate/Bazzite-Config/.planning/refactor-generic-platform/PULL_REQUESTS.md

 ### Merge Criteria

 - [ ] All tests pass
-- [ ] Package installation works on rpm-ostree, dnf, apt systems
+- [ ] Package installation works on rpm-ostree and dnf systems

 ---